Eurasian water shrew: Biology

 Outside the breeding season, both male and female Eurasian water shrews maintain a territory but during the breeding season, only the females do so.
 At this time the males wander about visiting various female territories which indicates a promiscuous mating system without pair bonding.
 On the whole they are solitary animals that seem to mutually avoid each other and there is no social hierarchy.

 The breeding season extends from April to September and much of the courtship takes place in the water.
 It either uses pre-existing burrows or digs its own.
 The nesting chamber is lined with moss, dry grass and leaves.
 Litters of four to eight or more young are born after a twenty-four-day gestation period.
 The young are tiny and helpless at birth.
 Their eyes open at fifteen to eighteen days and they are fully weaned at about seven weeks.
 Females can produce two or three litters a year.
 The juveniles disperse after weaning, setting up their own territories.
 They are sexually mature at six to eight months and their life expectancy is about three years.

 The Eurasian water shrew is active both night and day and is thoroughly at home in the water.
 Its short fur holds air and the skin does not get wet when it swims.
 When it emerges from the water it enters one of its many burrows and any moisture adhering to the fur is absorbed by the earth walls.
 It mostly feeds on aquatic organisms which are caught while it is swimming.
 It can remain underwater for twenty seconds before it has to surface to breathe.
 Larger prey items can be subdued by the toxic secretions from its submaxillary glands.
-They feed on crayfish, water snails, small fish, aquatic larvae, insects, spiders, amphibians, especially newts and small rodents are also eaten.
-It also feeds on land on such things as insect larvae.
+They feed on crayfish, freshwater snails, other mollusks, small fish, aquatic larvae, insects, spiders, amphibians, especially newts and small rodents are also eaten.
+It also feeds on land on such things as insect (dipteran) larvae.
+According to a study, N. fodiens showed a higher consumption frequency of small invertebrates (larvae) compared to medium-sized earthworms and beetles.
+Additionally, medium-sized prey were consumed more gradually than small prey items (earthworms versus larvae and earthworms versus beetles).

 The Eurasian water shrew has a pair of glands under its jaw which produce venom, and this has been shown to be potent against the field vole (Microtus agrestis), and lethal at a minimum dose of fifteen milligrams per kilogram body weight.
 The venom consists of a paralytic peptide which has been patented for use in neuromuscular therapy.

 Overall, the Eurasian water shrew venom has stronger paralytic properties and lower cardioinhibitory activity.
-Thus acting as an immobilizing agent towards their prey or to organisms that may threathen them.
+Thus acting as an immobilizing agent towards their prey or to organisms that may threaten them.

 Their behavior in captivity is described in Konrad Lorenz's book King Solomon's Ring.